Case Dismissal & Expungement

-We can write and file the appropriate motions and appear in court for you.
+We can appear in court, write, and file the appropriate motions for you!

-If you were convicted of an infraction, a misdemeanor, or a felony and were not sentenced to state prison you can petition for a dismissal.
-This means you were given county jail time, probation, a fine, or a combination of those.
-If you are petitioning for a dismissal, the court, upon proper motion, may withdraw your guilty or no contest (nolo contendere) plea, or verdict of guilt if you went to trial, and enter a not guilty plea.
-Then the court will set aside and dismiss the conviction.
-From that point forward, you are no longer considered convicted of the offense.
-Your record will be changed to show a dismissal per 1203.4 rather than a conviction.
+If you were convicted of an infraction, a misdemeanor, or a felony and were not sentenced to state prison, we can petition the court for a dismissal.
+This means you were given county jail time, probation, a fine, or a combination of those and you may be eligible for an expungement.
+The court will set aside the conviction and the court record would show "dismissed" rather than a conviction.

 A person shall not be denied a license solely on the basis that he or she has been convicted of a felony if he or she has obtained a certificate of rehabilitation … or that he or she has been convicted of a misdemeanor if he or she has met all applicable requirements of the criteria of rehabilitation developed by the board to evaluate the rehabilitation of a person when considering the denial of a license.